Margaret Evans, Head of Corporate Law explains the essential features of becoming a sole trader.

-*Applications for the grant of a premises licence are based upon the non-domestic rateable value of the premises (NDRV).
+Applications for the grant of a premises licence are based upon the non-domestic rateable value of the premises (NDRV).
 This is not the same as business rates.
 The NDRV is a value determined by the Valuation Office.
 The NDRV, rather than the amount you pay in business rates, will determine the fee level to be paid with the licence application.
-The NDRV of any premises can be checked on the Valuation Office Agency (VOA) website (www.2010.voa.gov.uk).
-NDRV is revalued every 5 years.
-The application fee can be paid online via a debit/credit card or, if the application is being submitted in the post, by cheque.
-Applications for major variations to a licence are based upon the non-domestic rateable value of the premises.
+The NDRV of any premises can be checked on the following website (www.gov.uk).

 What do the fees include?

 - Taking your instructions and advising how you can promote the licensing objectives within your application.
 The four main objectives being: